 - any financial problems you have like County Court Judgements or defaults registered against you

 If there’s something wrong on there, talk to the CRA and your bank to get it put right.

-The most important thing is to always get your repayments in on time – late or missed credit card, loan or mortgage repayments can seriously damage your credit score.
+The most important thing is to always get your repayments in on time – late or missed credit card, loan or mortgage repayments can seriously damage your credit rating.

-Other things that affect your credit score include:
+Other things that affect your credit rating include:

 - your job – is it permanent and secure, and how long have you had it?